Sabbatical Leave Process

 The report is due within 90 days after you return from your sabbatical leave assignment.

-Please submit one hard copy of your report to the Office of the VP, Academic Affairs and email a copy to each of the committee members.
+Please submit one hard copy of your report to the Office of the VP, Academic Affairs and email a copy in PDF format to each of the committee members.
 The hard copy report should be submitted in a binder which will be filled in the LBCC Library.
 The report should be organized under the following tabbed sections: